 As indicated above, meeting the parameters of HIPAA has become essential to medical programmers and billers, for multiple reasons.
 Since that’s the case, it is critical that your infrastructure is properly protecting any ePHI at all times.

 At Atlantic.Net, healthcare hosting is one of our primary areas of expertise.
-See our SOC 1 & SOC 2 certified, HIPAA audited hosting plans.
+See our SOC 1 & SOC 2 certified HIPAA Hosting Services.